moorhen-coot/Moorhen/README.md

 This example demonstrates CCP4 web assembly only by the use of `RDKit` to make ligand pictures; it further demonstrates React-Bootstrap and WebGL.

 8. To run a suite of javascript tests:
-For reason of file searching, you will have to make a symbolic link to allow jest to find the data associated with the mini-rsr-web javascript file which defines the coot interface.
+For reason of file searching, you will have to make a symbolic link to allow jest (the javascript testing framework) to find the data associated with the mini-rsr-web javascript file which defines the coot interface.
 You will then need to install jest, but subsequently testing should be straightforward.
 `cd tests`
 `ln -s ../coot/mini-rsr-web.data`
 `npm install`
 `npm test`
 When testing is completed, you will have to issue a `<ctrl-C>`.

+7. To run an example using Martin's clean slate baby-gru application:
+`make install` (This copies some files from `web_example` to `baby-gru/public/wasm`
+`cd baby-gru`
+`npm install`
+`npm start`
+And then point a web browser at `http://localhost:3000/` .
+Again you will need to set up `ligandServer` as in the non-react example (in `baby-gru/public`):
+`ln -s $CCP4/lib/data/monomers`

 ![Web example ligands and glycotrees](web_example/screenshot.png) *Ligands pictures produced by interrogating file with MMDB2 and rendering with RDKit.
 Glycosylation trees produced by privateer.*